Kate Waterhouse: Early life

 Waterhouse was born in 1983 and grew up around Australia’s racing industry.
-Her mother is thoroughbred trainer Gai Waterhouse, her father is leading bookmaker Rob Waterhouse and her grandfather is racing legend Tommy “TJ” Smith.
+Her mother is thoroughbred trainer Gai Waterhouse, her father is bookmaker Robbie Waterhouse and her grandfather was Tommy J. Smith.
 Her brother Tom Waterhouse is a businessman and bookmaker.
-Waterhouse found a love of fashion from going through her mothers wardrobe and getting ready for racing events.
+Waterhouse found a love of fashion from going through her mother's wardrobe and getting ready for racing events.

 Career

 Waterhouse started her journalism career as Style Editor for the Sunday Telegraph, after which she was appointed the Fashion Editor for The Sun-Herald where she reported on fashion news and trends.
 The weekly 'Date with Kate' column, featured in The Sun-Herald and Waterhouse interviewed local and international personalities, such as Kim Kardashian, Cameron Diaz, Miranda Kerr, Dita Von Teese and Baz Luhrmann.

 In 2012, Waterhouse interviewed Mad Men star Christina Hendricks and referred to her as full-figured which resulted in backlash from the actress.

 After going freelance, Waterhouse created her own website in 2013 where she reports on fashion, trends, beauty and lifestyle as well as celebrity interviews.

-Various magazine publications and websites have engaged Waterhouse for contributions such as Vogue Australia, The Australian Women's Weekly and Germany's Vanity Fair magazine where she secured the worldwide exclusive interview with the King of Tonga during his coronation.
+Various magazine publications and websites have engaged Waterhouse for contributions such as Vogue Australia, the Australian Women's Weekly and Germany's Vanity Fair magazine where she secured the worldwide exclusive interview with the King of Tonga during his coronation.

 In 2014, Waterhouse was one of five main cast members of the reality show Fashion Bloggers on Foxtel's E!
 Channel which ran for two seasons.

 Waterhouse was the face and presenter of Foxtel's Lifestyle YOU channel and regularly contributes to racing, fashion and entertainment related TV segments for various networks.
-Brisbane's MMM radio station contracted Waterhouse during the Brisbane Racing Carnivals.
+Triple M Brisbane contracted Waterhouse during the Brisbane Racing Carnivals.

 Waterhouse has also worked with local and international brands, including being the David Jones racewear ambassador for six years and being the face and ambassador for Hardy Brothers' 160th anniversary year.
 Waterhouse is currently an ambassador for Lexus Australia and Gordon's Gin.

 In 2017, Waterhouse collaborated on a children's wear line, Kate Waterhouse x Sapling Child.

 In 2019, Waterhouse was announced as the Australian Turf Club's Autumn Racing Ambassador which included being the Harrolds Fashion Chute judge.
 For the event, Waterhouse joined the Seven Horse Racing team as colour reporter.